babelsociety/website/content/blog/in-depth-economy/index.md

 However in the first case price cued us about quality, hence we may wrongly assume that the imported knife is better and buy it even though it isn't.
 We may also be tricked into the wrong choice by other factors, to name a few, packaging, branding and advertisement.

 It should be clear now how hiding information doesn't come for free.
-The act of hiding disconnect buyers from the actual product, so much that when we look at two products the only information truly available is its price.
+The act of hiding disconnect buyers from the actual product, so much so that when we look at two products the only information truly available is its price.
 In theory price should encompass all the nuanced desires present in society, but in practice it is so easy to influence and manipulate that it has no meaning.

-It is natural for people to search for more information when buying something, and higher the relative price, greater will be the research effort.
+It is natural for people to search for more information when buying something, and higher the relative cost, greater should be the research effort.

-That's why advertisement is all about giving people the *most appealing* information: an environmentalist will be happy to buy vegetables produced through ecologically friendly techniques, even though the price is much higher than it should be.
+That's why advertisement is all about giving people the *most appealing* information: an environmentalist will be happy to buy vegetables produced through ecologically-friendly techniques, even though the price is much higher than it should be.

 Advertisement however will never tell buyers if the production of a product involved exploiting child labor, poisoning rivers, burning forests, and all the worst acts you can think of.
 Price will hide all of it, rendering the buyer a blissful ignorant, that will happily buy dangerous and unethical products just because they are cheap or trendy.

 In the end looking at prices doesn't tell us much of the story.
 Price may help us decide, but we still need to gather a good deal of qualitative information if we want to make the right choices and thus reach an efficient allocation.

+Even those who would like to put in the effort and educate themselves, will have a very hard time digging the truth due to all the misleading information and cover ups.

 ## Example 2: Open a bakery